 - Limitations such as file size, sign-up needed, etc.

-4. PDF to Word Converter Software for Mac
+4. Third-party PDF to Word Converter Software

 For individuals and small business owners who need to handle documents on a regular basis, this is the option we recommend.
-Sure, desktop software is usually not free (though some may provide demos), and you need to spend time downloading, installing and learning how to use it.
-The benefits are enormous and obvious, primarily, it's safer.
+Sure, desktop Mac PDF converter software is usually not free (though some may provide demos), and you need to spend time downloading, installing and learning how to use it.
+The benefits are enormous and obvious, primarily, it’s safer.
 If your documents are complex (with lots of elements), the conversion quality from desktop software is much better than that from other alternatives.

 - Get PDFelement and install the app on your Mac.